Bitcoin and other cryptocurrencies

 currencies, are a form of electronic money.
 They do not physically

 exist as coins or notes.
 A cryptocurrency unit, such as a bitcoin

 or ether, is a digital token created from code using an encrypted

 string of data blocks, known as a blockchain.
 There are usually

-There are usually only a fixed number of virtual currency units
+only a fixed number of digital currency tokens available.

 Virtual currencies can be bought or sold on an exchange platform

 using conventional money.
 Some popular digital currencies, like